IFMlab/ChemFlow/tutorial/TUTORIAL.rst

     python $CHEMFLOW_HOME/bin/bounding_shape.py reference_ligand.mol2 --sphere 8.0

-For VINA you need the center AND the lenghts of X Y and Z.
+For VINA you need the center AND the lenghts of X, Y and Z.

 .. code-block:: bash